 medication side effects.

-Diagnosis of dizziness or balance problems
+Diagnosis of dizziness or balance disorder

 Due to this complexity, diagnosis usually involves a thorough medical examination.
-This may start with a doctor and could also involve physiotherapists, neurologists, neurosurgeons and optometrists.
+This may start with a GP and could also involve physiotherapists, neurologists, neurosurgeons and optometrists.
 Tests may include a CT scan, MRI scan or EEG reading.